openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

        "

 In this example,
-the main module is taken from the Git repository and dependents are taken from the NPM registry.
+the main module is taken from the Git repository and dependencies are taken from the NPM registry.
 Other than those differences, the recipe is basically the same between the two methods.
 You can build and deploy the package exactly as described in the previous section that uses the